dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 It is also possible now to deploy Hugging Face models on AWS Sagemaker for serverless inference.
 Check them out [here](https://aws.amazon.com/machine-learning/hugging-face/).

+Finally, you could also use the same Flutter codebase and export it into an iOS, Windows, or even a Web app.
+This is the beauty of using Flutter for front-end development.
+Code once, and export to multiple platforms.

 ### 🙏 Comments & Feedback
 If you like this and don't want to miss any of my future content, follow me on [Twitter](https://twitter.com/dicksonneoh7) and [LinkedIn](https://www.linkedin.com/in/dickson-neoh/) where I share more of these in bite-size posts.